irkode/highlightjs-hugo/README.md

 ### The following language names and aliases are provided with this module.
 All do the same thing.

-- hugo - short name
+- hugo
-- hugo-html - full name
+- hugo-html
-- hugo-text - used to emulate text mode
+- hugo-text : used to emulate text mode

 #### Highlighting text templates